brunoeducsantos/pick-and-place/README.md

 ## Goal

 The project goal is compute inverse kinematics for a 6 degree-of-freedom robotic arm in ROS in order to pick an object in the shelf and place it in a cilinder.
-Check IK_Server to find more details about Inverse Kinematics.
+Check [IK_server](https://github.com/BrunoEduardoCSantos/Pick-and-Place/blob/master/kuka_arm/scripts/IK_server.py) to find more details about Inverse Kinematics.

 ## Setup
 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.